marennodenes/Flashcard-App/README.md

 ### Build and run

-All projects can be tried out by cd-ing into the corresponding module (e.g. gr2516) and using `mvn`:
+All projects can be tried out by cd-ing into the corresponding module (e.g. flashcards) and using `mvn`:

-* change directory to the desired sample, such as `cd gr2516`
+* change directory to the desired sample, such as `cd flashcards`
 * if using the multi-module template run `mvn clean install` to allow local dependencies to be available
 * compile with `mvn compile`
 * test with `mvn test`